TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 H.54 HD3483 Resolutions expressing the sense of the House of Representatives that a temporarily appointed

-State Representative lRooert A.OeLeo(D-Wnthrop)has represented the 19th Suffolk District,including the Town of Winthrop and a
+State Representative Rooert A.DeLeo(D-Winthrop)has represented the 19th Suffolk District,including the Town of Winthrop and a

-portion of the City of Revere.in the Massachusetts House of Representatives since 1991.
+portion of the City of Revere,in the Massachusetts House of Representatives since 1991.

-A graduate of the Boston Latin School,Representative DeLco holds a Bachelor ofAns degree from Northeastern University and a Juris
+A graduate of the Boston Latin School,Representative DeLeo holds a Bachelor of Ans degree from Northeastern University and a Juris

-Doclor from Suffolk University Law SchooJ.
+Doctor from Suffolk University Law School.

-Speaker,he instituted a maximum limit on the Speaker's term,Capping it at 8 years.
+Speaker,he instituted a maximum limit on the Speaker's term,capping it at 8 years.

-Recently,Representative DeLeo joined his colleagues in overwhelmingly passing expanded gaming(egislalion that would bring Pbs.and
+Recently,Representative DeLeo joined his colleagues in overwhelmingly passing expanded gaming Legislation that would bring pbs and

-econooric growth to Massachusetts Under his leadership,the House has also passed the most comprehensive education reform since
+economic growth to Massachusetts,Under his leadership,the House has also passed the most comprehensive education reform since

 1993 to go along with strict anti-bullying legislation.